ACM Policy on Authorship, Peer Review, Readership, and Conference Publication

 - Allow metadata information, e.g., bibliographic, abstract, and keywords, for their individual work to be openly available

-- Allow authors the right to reuse their figures in their own subsequent publications for which they have granted ACM copyright or license
+- Allow authors the right to reuse their figures in their own subsequent publications for which they have granted ACM license to publish

 - Provide statistics for each Publication on its average turn-around time and its current backlog of articles.